TechLabs-Aachen/react-workshop/react-basics/props/props.md

 similar to what the `<img />` element in HTML already can!

 So we want something like this `<Greeting username="John" />`.
-This way, we can focus on making the `Greeing` components while others can use it by just pluging in the `username` **Property**.
+This way, we can focus on making the `Greeing` components while others can use it by just plug in the `username` **Property**.

 ## React Properties